jmcaluyafuentes/portfolio-T1A2/READ.md

 Generally in tablet screen, I want to increase the font sizes and images.
 I also want the 'projects' and 'about' pages to have two columns.

-In hero section of home page, I want the Github and LinkedIn buttons to line up in one row.
-In mobile screen, these buttons were arranged vertically.

 ### Desktop screen wireframe

 Since the screen is large now, I want the hero section to have two columns.
-The profile photo will be at left side while all texts will be at the right.
+The profile photo will be at the left side while all texts will be at the right.
 This means that the order of greetings "Hello, I'm" will be changed.

 For all pages, I will set a maximum limit for the width so that the contents will not stretch to the whole viewport width which is not good to the eye.